duncanbradley/duncanbradley.github.io/_pages/about.md

 ---

-My PhD explores how we interpret data visualisations.
+My PhD explores how we interpret data visualisations, and the cognitive processes involved.
+I am interested in the types of inferences that people make when looking at charts and graphs.
+My research applies principles from psycholinguistic research to understand how information is mentally represented.

 #### Recent Activities